 - Hummingbirds have a great memory – they remember every flower & feeder they've been to, and how long it will take a flower to refill.

-- Hummingbirds are the only birds that can fly like a helicopter… up, down, sideways, front, and back!
+- Hummingbirds are the only birds that can fly up, down, sideways, forwards, and, backwards!

 - Hummingbirds are the second largest family of birds with over 300 species.

 - Hummingbirds have weak feet – they mainly use them just for perching.

 - When food is scarce and they are fatigued, hummingbirds go into a hibernation-like state (also known as torpor) to conserve energy.

 - A baby hummingbird is roughly the size of a penny and is unable to fly.

 - Their average lifespan is 5 years, but they have been known to live for more than 10 years.

 - Hummingbirds fly at an average speed of 25-30 miles per hour, and are able to dive at a speed of up to 50 miles per hour.

 - Some hummingbirds will travel over 2,000 miles twice a year during their migration.

 - A hummingbird's heart beats up to 1,260 times per minute.